thudcl/thudcl.github.io/_pages/datasets.md

 ### Standard Industrial Classification

 The Standard Industrial Classification Codes that appear in a company's disseminated EDGAR filings indicate the company's type of business.
 These codes are also used in the Division of Corporation Finance as a basis for assigning review responsibility for the company's filings.
-For example, a company whose business was Metal Mining (SIC 1000) would have its filings reviewed by staffers in A/D Office 9.

-<a class="button" href="https://www.sec.gov/info/edgar/siccodes.htm">Link to the dataset</a>
+For example, a company whose business was Metal Mining (SIC 1000) would have its filings reviewed by staffers in A/D Office 9. <a href="https://www.sec.gov/info/edgar/siccodes.htm" class="btn btn-primary">Go to the dataset</a>

-<a href="https://google.com" class="btn btn-primary">Go to Google</a>